 And then it happened…

 Word leaked out that a maverick FBI Assistant Director was headed back from FBIHQ to lead the FBI’s New York Office.
 He and I had come up together through the ranks and served as teammates on the New York SWAT Team.
 He and I were fairly alike, beyond the shaved heads and large frames.
 Joe Demarest was all about accountability and did not suffer fools well.
 He was crisp in his responses and unrelenting in his pursuit of the higher mission.
 He was a true man of honor.
 We met privately during his transition and I described Newburgh to him.
-He was fairly confident that a former AUSA he had worked cases with in the 1990’s, and now currently serving as a counsel for Senator Charles Schumer (D-NY), was soon to be headed back to take over the SDNY.
+He was fairly confident that a former AUSA he had worked cases within the 1990s, and now currently serving as a counsel for Senator Charles Schumer (D-NY), was soon to be headed back to take over the SDNY.

 The incoming Assistant-Director-in-Charge, Mr. Demarest, wanted to more thoroughly discuss the Newburgh crime situation with me.
 He appreciated my military background and had seemed open to the notion of replicating the U.S. military’s “surge” tactic success in Iraq — and surging (providing) more FBI Agents and resources to my territory to support the effort was a great place to begin.
 If nothing else, it brought more attention to the problem, and more hands to divvy up the work.
 The SDNY would have to notice.
 It HAD to, right?
-I desperately needed that Law & Order second half hour.
+I desperately needed that Law & Order second half-hour.
 This all seemed so promising.
 This was music to my ears.
 But I still had a hurdle to overcome.

 I recall Demarest’s words, shortly after we had originally discussed the “surge” strategy.
 It occurred in an after-midnight phone call and strategy session.
 “Don’t worry, Jimmy, the planets are aligning.
 Preet Bharara is about to be named U.S. Attorney in Manhattan.
 This bullshit with the Southern District is about to stop.
 We’re going to make a federal gang case in Newburgh.
-The city and the region has been ignored by us for far too long.
+The city and the region have been ignored by us for far too long.
 Stay strong” I smiled.

 “Joe, there’s something else that I need to tell you.”
 He chuckled.
 I could imagine him shaking his head in mock disgust.
 “What’d you do, Bro?”
 “Well,” I stammered, “it’s kind of complicated.”
 I was stalling.
 How to tell him that the current U.S. Attorney for the SDNY, Michael J. Garcia had recommended to FBI Executive Managers that I be removed from my post, reassigned to a desk post back in Manhattan.
-He claimed I was difficult for his career prosecutors to work with.
+He claimed it was difficult for his career prosecutors to work with.
 And that I was too demanding.

 “Yes,” I recounted to Joe, “leaders create a culture and an environment for their subordinates to exist within.”
 Some of the current SDNY leadership — the ones I was forced to work with — worked harder to avoid taking on a prosecution, than what would be required if they simply did their jobs.
-On the other end of the line I heard a small chuckle.
+On the other end of the line, I heard a small chuckle.
 “Jimmy,” Joe emphatically blurted out, “you’re REALLY going to LOVE Preet Bharara.”

 (Continued On Next Page)